“Don’t worry about your luggage. It is the safest place in Europe,” exclaimed the man behind the counter.

-The owner of this small, family-run hotel barely speaks any English but was helpful in selecting a ravioli dish for my daughter.
-Imagine our surprise when he woke up to see us off when we were leaving the island and handed us a heavy bag – sandwiches, water, fruit and yoghurt for the journey.
-It reminded me of train journeys taken in India as a kid when the family would bundle up goodies in a box to be savoured on the train.
+The owner of this small, family-run hotel in Vis Croatia barely speaks any English but was helpful in selecting a ravioli dish for my daughter.
+Imagine our surprise when he woke up to see us off when we were leaving the island and handed us a heavy bag – sandwiches, water, fruit and yogurt for the journey.
+It reminded me of train journeys taken in India as a kid when the family would bundle up goodies in a box to be savored on the train.

 Transfer from Hvar